-You may feel like your life is stuck.
-Frozen in place.
-You dug a trench and now you’re throwing grenades at anything new coming your way.
-It’s too dangerous out there, right?
+You may have found this post because you feel stuck.
+Frozen in one place.
+You dug a trench, throwing grenades at anything new coming your way to protect yourself.
+It’s too dangerous out there, you have to be cautious!

-WRONG.
-As a reader of these words, you are an honorary pirate ninja for the duration of this article and you’re going to listen very carefully to what I have to say.
+As a reader of these words, I hereby declare you a part of our crew, at least for the duration of this article.
+As your captain, I ask you to listen very carefully to what I have to say next.

-The great part of being a pirate ninja is that we know where our priorities lie.
+The great part of living without boxes, is that we know where our priorities lie.

 - Our honor is in living freely.